-The WorkSource Centers will ensure that customers are able to access self-directed services and, if determined eligible under the Workforce Innovation and Opportunity Act (WIOA), are able to access Career Services.
+This policy provides guidance to the City of Los Angeles Workforce Development System, and establishes the procedures for AJCC Operators, locally known as WorkSource Centers, to ensure that customers can access self-directed services and, if determined eligible under the Workforce Innovation and Opportunity Act (WIOA), can access Career and Training Services.

 In conjunction with the customer, each WorkSource Center (through its Integrated Services teams, which are comprised of a WorkSource Center and co-located partners such as the Employment Development Department (EDD), and/or a Los Angeles Unified District (LAUSD) Navigator, and/or other strategic partner staff) shall consider the entire array of career and training services available under WIOA when determining which services to provide.

 The WIOA Adult and Dislocated Worker formula programs, in coordination with Wagner-Peyser (WP), are pivotal pieces of the one-stop delivery system, which is the foundation of the workforce system.
 The system provides universal access to career services to meet the diverse needs of adults and dislocated workers.
 The adult and dislocated worker programs are required partners of the one-stop delivery system.
-WIOA has made significant reforms on how career services are delivered in the one-stop system.
+WIOA has made significant reforms to how career services are delivered in the one-stop system.
 Under WIOA, adults and dislocated workers may access career services and training services.
 WIOA provides for a workforce system that is universally accessible, and customer centered.
-WIOA provides career and training services at nearly 2,500 nation-wide one-stop centers.
-Training is supported through a robust Eligible Training Provider List, comprised of entities with a proven capability of securing quality employment outcomes for participants.
-WIOA also provides enhanced access and flexibility for work-based training options, such as Registered Apprenticeship (RA), on-the-job training, customized training and incumbent worker training.
+WIOA provides career and training services at nearly 2,500 nationwide one-stop centers.
+Training is supported through a robust Eligible Training Provider List (ETPL), composed of entities with a proven capability of securing quality employment outcomes for participants.
+WIOA also provides enhanced access and flexibility for work-based training options, such as Registered Apprenticeship (RA), on-the-job training, customized training, and incumbent worker training.

-WorkSource Customer Flow
+WorkSource Customer Flow: